krisleech/krisleech.github.io/source/_posts/2015-09-19-the-little-schemer.md

 Is (1 2 3) a list?
 ```

 If you want to type this, as is, in to Clojure REPL you will get an error.
-This is because LISP is homoiconic, meaning the language syntax is also valid data.
-LISP uses a list as a container for a function and its inputs.
+This is because LISP is homoiconic, meaning Lisp code is valid Lisp data.
+LISP, which stands for "list processing", uses a list (e.g. `(+ 2 3)`) in code as a container for a function and its inputs.
 The first element is a function followed by the inputs.
-So `(1 2 3)` is evaluated by the LISP reader as `1` being a function to be given the inputs `2` and `3`, which raises an error since `1` is not a function.
+Something like `(+ 2 3)` returns `5` because `+` is a function.
+But `(1 2 3)` is evaluated by the LISP reader as `1` being a function to be given the inputs `2` and `3`, which raises an error since `1` is not a function.
+Lisp code is valid Lisp data.

 Instead you need to quote the list: